p-conrad/modbus-mqtt-adapter/README.md

   [Eclipse Paho Python library](https://github.com/eclipse/paho.mqtt.python).
 Sending of messages happens independently from the main cycle, thus not affecting the run time even in case of a bad connection.
-* All relevant settings can be set with command-line arguments (using Python's [argparse](https://docs.python.org/3/library/argparse.html) library).
+* Most of the important parameters can be set with command-line arguments (using Python's [argparse](https://docs.python.org/3/library/argparse.html) library).
 * Uses Pythons [logging framework](https://docs.python.org/3/library/logging.html) with
   a configurable log level.
 Messages are printed to the console and also saved to a log file.
 Log